mendomania/adult-ed-platform/README.md

 Django tutorial
 ======
-If you're new to Django, read this very throughout [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/) to quickly get up and running.
+If you're new to Django, this very throughout [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/) can quickly get up and running.
+Otherwise refer to the section <b>Django 101</b> below for an overview of the most important Python files in Django and how they interact with each other and with the database.
+And also a summary of the most commonly-used Django commands to make changes to the project.

 Installation
 ======